mvolkmann/blog/src/astro.md

 Summarize the steps to deploy an Astro project to Netlify and Vercel.

 See CloudCannon which uses Astro content collection documents.

-Document a bit more about Zod data types and the constraints you can put on them.
-All properties are required, unless you specify that they are optional.

 Describe the getEntries function which is an alternative to the getEntry function.